Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 ## General Setup
 <ul>
   <li>Download and import the UnityPackage provided and open the new Pathtracer Settings at the top of the screen(This WILL re-arrange your hierarchy a bit)</li>
-  <li>Whenever you add a new object(or tree of objects), you need to add it to under the gameobject named Scene, and its reccomended you press quickstart to automatically assign the needed scripts to it</li>
+  <li>Whenever you add a new object(or tree of objects), you need to add it to under the gameobject named Scene, and its reccomended you press "Auto Assign Scripts" to automatically assign the needed scripts to the new objects</li>
   <li>Dont use free resolution</li>
 </ul>